PriyankaT05/PHPAssessment/README.md

 # Results

-1.Go to your favorite browser and visit "localhost/php_assessment".
+1. Go to your favorite browser and visit "localhost/php_assessment".

 2. Below screen appears initially when there is no 'repositories table' created yet in the php_assessment database
 ![image](https://user-images.githubusercontent.com/7216897/133661390-d20fbd1c-ad4d-4da8-93c2-dea4816ce223.png)